Team

 Cayden Miu, High school intern, 2024, Jericho High, NY

-Rithik Trehan, High school intern, 2024, Jericho High, NY
+Rithik Trehan, High school intern, 2024, Jericho High, NY, Accepted to Cooper Union

-Joshua Chen, High school intern, 2024, Jericho High, NY
+Joshua Chen, High school intern, 2024, Jericho High, NY, Accepted to Purdue University

 Sydney Walker, Simons Summer Research Scholar, 2024, Coral Reef High, FL